 Parents, carers and professionals who are currently involved with each pupil receive an invitation to attend.
 If professionals cannot attend, they are asked to submit a written report if appropriate.
 Professionals involved may include:

-- EHC Caseworker from the LA

 - Member of class team

 - School nurse

 - Social care

 - Speech and Language Therapist

 - Physiotherapist

 - Occupational Therapist

 - 14-19 advisor

+- Representative from the Local Authority/EHC team

 - Respite providers

 - Transition Manager